-- East/west campus connectors should be established as shared pedestrian, bicycle, and accessible routes.
-This can occur at existing paths by increasing to 12 foot widths, adding painted stripes to segregate traffic safely, and ensuring slopes are not greater than five percent. - Ideas to address accessibility down the east bluff to access Goodhue and the Rec Center were discussed by the Oversight Committee to help the College understand challenges, poten-tial scope of work, and other opportunities associated with this difficult issue.
+- Add a sidewalk along the Evans/LDC service drive leading to the Evans Bridge.
+Improve pedestrian access to the CAVE at Evans. - Add a walking/bike path connection to the Arb office/classroom. - Explore constructing an accessible walkway behind Leighton • and the Library to serve these two buildings.
+The walkway would provide an accessible route from the Leighton parking lot, which could have designated accessible parking, to the front doors of both buildings.
+This could also be an accessible route to Sayles-Hill and Laird Hall.
+Additionally, this could provide an opportunity to review the design of the Founders Court that is being evaluated for expansion for more naming locations. - Consider adding an accessible route from the east side of Skinner Memorial Chapel to match the west side route to provide better accessible parking locations. - Look for ways and locations to separate bicycle and pedestrian traffic and plan for the arival of electric scooters/bikes. - Continue and reinforce efforts to prevent vendors or deliveries from using campus walkways during the academic terms. - Ideas to address accessibility down the east bluff to access Goodhue and the Rec Center were discussed by the Oversight Committee to help the College understand challenges, potential scope of work, and other opportunities associated with this difficult issue.
 A potential concept was developed as one way the problem could be approached, but the final solution could be something different with components informed by the review of this concept.
 A new extension of the north east/ west connector could include an elevated walkway to achieve accessibility slope requirements.
 While this may create challenges of how to keep the walk surface clear during winter months and may seem an out-of-the-way route for some pedestrians, it also could be an iconic structure with exceptional views and provide opportunities for new gathering places such as an amphitheater designed into the slope.
 A new pathway would allow the removal of the existing path between Boliou and Goodsell and the restoration of the native bluff.
-This concept See 4.a. & 4.b.
+See 4.a. & 4.b.
 Concept Sketch Plan and View.

-4.a.
-Concept Sketch Plan
+4.a Concept Sketch Plan